icerpc/icerpc-docs/pages/slice/language-guide/compilation-mode.md

 The mode is part of the contract between a client and a server: if you change the mode, you break the contract.

-For example, the following operations are not compatible even though they look almost identical:
+For example, the following operations are not compatible even though they are identical except for the compilation mode.

 {% side-by-side alignment="top" %}
 ```slice